MostTornBrain/FSC-tools/README.md

 follow the varicolor naming convention of "vari 01"/"vari 02" as part of the PNG file name, those will automatically be created as varicolor symbols within the catalog.
 Varicolor symbols can also be part of a group like normal symbols.

+NOTE: The CC3+ Symbol Catalog uses ASCII naming for file paths.
+If any of your PNG's include non-ASCII characters, the script will skip those files and will print a message about the files that have incompatible names.

 ## Usage example:
 In a Windows command shell (Command Prompt or Powershell):
 ```